Second impeachment of Donald Trump: Invoking the 25th Amendment

 On the evening of January 6, CBS News reported that Cabinet members were discussing invoking the 25th Amendment.
 The ten Democrats on the House Judiciary Committee, led by U.S. Representative David Cicilline, sent a letter to Pence to "emphatically urge" him to invoke the 25th Amendment and declare Trump "unable to discharge the powers and duties of his office", claiming that he incited and condoned the riots.
 For invocation, Pence and at least eight Cabinet members, forming a simple majority, would have to consent.
 Additionally, if challenged by Trump, the second invocation would maintain Pence as acting president, subject to a vote of approval in both houses of Congress, with a two-thirds supermajority necessary in each chamber to sustain.
 However, Congress would not have needed to act before January 20 for Pence to remain acting president until Biden was inaugurated, per the timeline described in Section 4.

 Senator Elizabeth Warren (D–MA) accused Education Secretary Betsy DeVos in a tweet of quitting rather than supporting efforts to invoke the 25th Amendment to remove Trump.
 A Trump administration official disputed Warren's claim.
-House majority whip Jim Clyburn on Friday accused DeVos and Transportation Secretary Elaine Chao of "running away from their responsibility" by resigning from President Trump's Cabinet before invoking the 25th Amendment to remove him from office.
+House majority whip Jim Clyburn on Friday accused DeVos and Transportation Secretary Elaine Chao of "running away from their responsibility" by resigning from President Trump's Cabinet before invoking the 25th Amendment to strip him of his powers and duties.
 News agencies reported that DeVos was in discussions to invoke the 25th Amendment prior to her resignation.
 By late January 9, it was reported that Pence had not ruled out invoking the 25th Amendment and was actively considering it.

 The House Rules Committee met on January 12, 2021, to vote on a non-binding resolution calling on Pence to invoke the 25th Amendment.
-Pence later reiterated his position of not invoking the 25th Amendment, according to a letter sent to Pelosi late on January 12.
+Pence later stated his position of not invoking the 25th Amendment, according to a letter sent to Pelosi late on January 12.
 In it, he stated that the 25th Amendment was intended for presidential incapacity or disability, and invoking Section 4 to punish and usurp President Trump in the middle of a presidential transition would undermine and set a terrible precedent for the stability of the executive branch and the United States federal government.

 On the same day, the House of Representatives voted to call for Pence to invoke the 25th Amendment.
 The resolution passed with 223 in favor, 205 against, and 5 (all Republicans) not voting; Adam Kinzinger was the only Republican to join a unified Democratic Caucus.